 Commercial Services and Selling to the Council

-Naturally many organisations will want to sell goods, works and services to Cornwall Council.
-To help suppliers tender for this work we have launched the Cornwall Supply Chain Development Programme (CSCDP).
-The CSCDP aims to support businesses in becoming ‘tender ready’ and in reaching the standards required to engage in the public sector procurement process, consequently increasing their competitiveness.
+To help Suppliers tender for this work we have launched the Cornwall Supply Chain Development Programme (CSCDP) which aims to support businesses in becoming ‘tender ready’ and in reaching the standards required to engage in the public sector procurement process, consequently increasing their competitiveness.

 Tenders in Cornwall - Service Ending